Is Navasana a Core Pose?

 - Psoas minor

-I’ll use the term “psoas” or “hip flexors” in this post to indicate all three of these (plus rectus femoris as an additional hip flexor).
+I’ll use the term “psoas” or “hip flexors” in this post to indicate all three of these (plus rectus femoris, and perhaps sartorius, as additional hip flexors).

-But even with that clarity comes murky waters.
+But even with that clarity comes murky water.

 Before deciding whether any pose is a “core” pose, we have to define “core”.

 “Core” is not a medical term, and does not have a universal, clear definition.
-It can (and will) be used loosely — especially by fitness and movement instructors..
+It can (and will) be used loosely — especially by fitness and movement instructors.
+It is primarily a term from the fitness world.

-Isn’t psoas in the middle of the body, therefore part of the “core”?
+Isn’t psoas in the middle of the body, in the torso, therefore part of the “core”?

-Psoas major and psoas minor are in the trunk.
+Psoas major, minor, and iliacus (collectively: iliospoas) are mostly in the trunk.
 They can move the spine or stabilize the spine, depending on the relationship.

 Your definition of core is allowed to include psoas.
 However, if it does, one should understand the role of iliacus (which shares a tendon with psoas), open vs. closed chain movement, and position vs. effort.
-(These subjects are more in depth than can be covered in this post).
+(These subjects are more in depth than can be covered in any single blog post).

-Like a photon, psoas plays more than one role in the body, depending on the position, the angle and the direction of any resistance (like gravity)
+Like a photon, iliopsoas plays more than one role in the body, depending on the position, the angle and the direction of any resistance (like gravity).
+But the role it does not (predominantly) play is creating more torso stiffness.

 Is Navasana also a Core Pose?
 I feel it in my abs!